ietf-wg-ppm/draft-ietf-ppm-dap-taskprov/draft-wang-ppm-dap-taskprov.md

 The Taskbind extension has the same security and privacy considerations as the core DAP protocol.
 In addition, successful execution of a DAP task implies agreement on the task configuration.
-This is providing by binding the parameters to the task ID, which in turn is bound to each report uploaded for a task.
+This is provided by binding the parameters to the task ID, which in turn is bound to each report uploaded for a task.
 Furthermore, inclusion of the Taskbind extension in the report share means Aggregators that do not implement this extension will reject the report